 Community mental health and health care resources

-- American Academy of Pediatrics tips for parents of LGBTQ+ youth.
+- American Academy of Pediatrics tips for parents of LGBTQIA+ youth.

 - National Alliance on Mental Health.

-- UPMC Resources for LBGTQ+ patients and caregivers.
+- UPMC Resources for LBGTQIA+ patients and caregivers.

 - Resources page for the Gender and Sexual Development Program at UPMC Children’s Hospital of Pittsburgh.